Karnal Sher Kallay

 Karnal Sher Kallay is a town and Union council (Pakistan) of the Razar Tehsil in Swabi District in Khyber Pakhtunkhwa province of Pakistan.
-It was formerly named Nawan Killi (New Village), until it was renamed after Karnal Sher Khan Shahadat in Kargal War.
+It was formerly known as Nawe Killi (New Village), until it was renamed in honor of Karnal Sher Khan's Shahadat during the Kargil War.

 Demographics

 Population

 As of the 2023 census, Karnal Sher Kallay had a population of 27,787.